niltwill/vc-updatedscm/README.md

 - Added 'Time' indicator next to the clock in Vigilante, Firefighter, Paramedic, Pizzaboy, Shooting Range and Cone Crazy missions, like it appears in other GTA games
 - The Love Fist limo now has a 10% chance of alarm going off once you steal it
 - Added a briefcase in restored 'Supply & Demand' cutscene.
-- Removed Tommy hand animations in 'Treacherous Swine' when shouting at Gonzalez because of holding a chainsaw which is heavy.
+- Removed Tommy's hands movement animations in 'Treacherous Swine' when shouting at Gonzalez because of holding a chainsaw which is heavy.
 - Added a 'TIME:' next to the timer in the 'PCJ Playground' like in other side missions and GTA VCS.
 - Silent's contribution: 'The Job' mission code cleanup)
 - Patients in the Paramedic side-mission will now only enter the Ambulance when it is stopped (preventing from easy accident killings)
 - The Pole Position Club is now accessible without buying it, and the private service is also available, but it will cost you $50 each segment instead of $5 and it will not complete the asset mission, regardless of how much you stay, without you buying the asset first
-- Text colorization is mostly restored to the default pink ones (in american.gxt and american.fxt)????
 - Included the spanish translation now
-- Vercetti's Gang car changed to Banshee from Stallion
 - In 'Jury Fury', damaging the Admiral will now make the jury enter the car instead of just doing nothing
 - Cubans entering your vehicle at the start of 'Cannon Fodder' now takes longer than two seconds

-- Rico should now fade away at end of 'Cannon Fodder' (and also unkillable by the player during that time, since he is vital to the upcoming storyline)???
+- Rico should now fade away at end of 'Cannon Fodder' (and also unkillable by the player during that time, since he is vital to the upcoming storyline)
 - Timer in taxi mission will be set according to destination each time, thus the time will not increase infinitely anymore??????
-- You cannot start the mission 'Alloy Wheels of Steel' if in the cop outfit.
+- You cannot start the mission 'Alloy Wheels of Steel' if the player is wearing cop outfit.
 - No more infinite ammo with the pistol in 'The Shootist' in the first round, and you can also no longer shoot before the message "live ammunition...
 - Time is now adjusted to 23:00 when you visit Cortez's yacht in 'The Party' (due to the Colonel saying: "Buenas noches!" - indicating night time)??
 - The target in 'Four Iron' will now escape when you hit him with a (not-so-deadly) weapon from the distance (otherwise if you do not get too close, you can easily kill him without him moving an inch)
 - In 'All Hands On Deck', the heli drivers and hunter driver are changed to FSFA
-- Lance will now say "Come on man, drive more careful!" if you damage the Infernus quite some in 'Back Alley Brawl'.
-(The other with the Strip Club is removed, as it conflicts with the other, there can only be one dialogue and because we first have to buy that before we can even enter it, so it makes no sense for Lance to say that!
-Not to mention we got sorta introduced to it in the first mission.)?????
-- You can now skip tutorial messages and info pickups at the start of the game.
-Press the SPRINT button to quit the player lock and go on without having to wait a little, or press the ACTION key under 6 seconds to remove help.
-If no action is taken, game includes help after 6 seconds.
-This does not have much impact on the game, it's merely an additional option for the seasoned players who don't need this info being repeated.
-	In no-help mode, some of these missions' help messages are also disabled:
-		- The Party (follow the T-shirt blip)
-		- Back Alley Brawl (attacking and sprinting help)
-		- Jury Fury (weapon cycling help, hardware store hint)
-		- Riot (cycling through targets, weapon drop help, explosive barrel help)
-		- Four Iron (the golf club help when you enter a Caddy)
-		- Demolition Man (the control of the RC heli)
-		- Mall Shootout (ammu-nation hint, triangle blip help)
-		- Guardian Angels (the assault rifle help, crouching, bike drive-by help)

-- Phil now sits in the left side of the Patriot in Boomshine Saigon??????
+- Phil now sits in the left side of the Patriot in Boomshine Saigon
-- In 'Sir, Yes Sir!' mission, the army now use M4 instead of Ruger
+- In 'Sir, Yes Sir!' mission, the army now use M4 instead of Ruger.
-- In 'The Job' mission, you will now have to lose your wanted level before initiating the bank robbery
+- In 'The Job' mission, you will now have to lose your wanted level before initiating the bank robbery.
 - Increased bike's health in 'G-spotlight'
 - The taxi driver in taxi sidemission will not enter as passenger anymore (because when he does, Tommy can no longer enter back to that taxi)??????
 - Added slow motion effect in 'Psycho Killer' while the psycho kills the security guard (in one shot now)??????
 - No more afternoon time setting in 'Supply & Demand'
 - Skimmer inside large hangar at airport now spawns after mission 'Dildo Dodo'????
-- Romero Hearse now spawns next to the pizza restaurant in Little Haiti after 'Two Bit Hit'
+- Romero Hearse now spawns next to "The Well Stacked Pizza" restaurant in Little Haiti after 'Two Bit Hit'
 - Changed text from "Mission failed" to "Pizza mission ended" when you turn off pizza mission needs revisit the text??
-- Fixed camera in 'The Party' after leaving Rafael's (now facing towards the bike)?????
-- Player is no longer facing towards the Lawyer's office in 'Jury Fury' after the opening cutscene????
-- In 'Riot', after getting the worker clothes you will no longer face Rafael's entrance???
 - The 'G-spotlight' mission now starts at 22:00 instead of 17:00
 - Added two star wanted level if you fail the mission 'Waste the Wife'
 - Changed the two identical HMYAP peds in the Bobcat in 'Autocide' (now the driver is BMODK)
 - Vehicles and targets no longer instantly disappear in 'Autocide'
 - Replaced the HMYRI ped in 'Road Kill' with the Burger guy
-- Army gang now carries MP5 as secondary weapon???
+- Army gang now carries MP5 as secondary weapon.
-- Vercetti's gang now uses the Stallion.
 - Moved the unique white admiral at the mansion and tucked it next to the stairs
-- Random possibility of vigilante and ambulance vehicles being either locked.
+- Random possibility of vigilante and ambulance vehicles being locked.
 - Lowered percentage of alarm triggering on Admiral at Vercetti's mansion (25% instead of 50%)
 - Added a second Securicar at the bank
 - In 'Jury Fury', the woman the jury is talking to will now disappear (with running) instead of remaining in the alley motionlessly
 - Limos now have unique colors in 'Keep Your Friends Close'
-- The mobs now wear Uzi instead of Tec-9s in 'Keep Your Friends Close'?????
+- The mobs now wear Uzi instead of Tec-9s in 'Keep Your Friends Close'
-- Sonny's ruger is replaced to M4 in 'Keep Your Friends Close'?????
+- Sonny's ruger is replaced to M4 in 'Keep Your Friends Close'
-- After you release the Squalo in 'The Fastest Boat', an alarm will sound off
+- After you release the Squalo in 'The Fastest Boat', an alarm will sound off.
 - The Diaz goons in 'Treacherous Swine' are now CLA and CLB (originally they are both CLA)
 - The shark goons no longer fly the sparrows during "Phnom Penh '86" (HMORI -> sea sparrow, WMOBU -> sparrow)???
-- Moved the golf outfit pickup from the Golf Club entrance back to 'Jocksports' store in Vice Point
+- Moved the golf outfit pickup from the Golf Club entrance to 'Jocksports' store in Vice Point where you pick it up on a mission.
 - Moved Candy closer to the limo in "Martha's Mug Shot", also changed one GDA to GDB (if you use a different texture for him)needs tweaking
 - In 'Psycho Killer', added HMYAP ped to drive the Trashmaster, also changed one GDA to GDB (if you use a different texture for him)
 - In 'Naval Engagement', fixed Rico standing far too close to the edge of the pier, also edited checkpoint to reflect this???